-TV chef, Heston Blumenthal, shut the doors of his gourmet London restaurant after it was hit by an outbreak of the same vomiting virus which forced him to close the Fat Duck five years ago, according to the Herald Sun February 02, 2014.
+Twice, TV chef Heston Blumenthal has shut the doors of one of his gourmet London restaurants after being hit by an outbreak of the same vomiting virus which forced him to close the Fat Duck a number of years ago, according to the Herald Sun.

-We take a look at the potential insurance implications for restaurant owners and how business insurance could protect you.
+We take a look at the potential insurance implications for restaurant owners and how business insurance could protect you in similar circumstances.

 Will my insurance program cover me?

 As a restaurateur, there is always a chance that you will incur costs as a result of a patron falling ill from dining in your restaurant.
 If you have Business Insurance or Public and Product Liability Insurance your first question might be - will my insurance policies cover me?

 The answer: It will, depending on the type of cover afforded by both policies and the circumstances surrounding the claim.